How to Make Learning More Accessible and Enjoyable for Every Student | Stacey Roshan | Glasp Talk #5

 Kazuki: And this is a little bit heavy question, but you know, since Glasp is a platform where people share what they're learning and we see learning as a legacy and one's legacy because sharing is caring and that information of quotes, meaning that they cared about.
 So, and we see it as a legacy.
 So do you have, as an educator, do you—what legacy do you want to leave behind?
 Do you have some ideas and thoughts around here?

 Stacey: Yeah, and I love that that's part of your mission.
 It really—like when I saw that, it really spoke to my heart.
 So I think that's one of the big motivators for me in writing and sharing.
 Writing is not comfortable for me.
 I'm a math teacher, and I much prefer equations to ever writing.
 But I feel like that's a way that I can communicate to people what I've learned along the way.
 And I think that we all have our own personal struggle and story.
 And like you've shared your story behind building Glasp, and you know, it's very motivational when you really understand why people do what they do, especially when maybe, you know, like something impacted a person's life.
 And so they decided that they were going to do, you know, a certain job or they were going to build something or whatever it might be.
 And so for me, it's been a big motivator to write, and that's part of why I want to write more now.
 And I want to write from a very personal space, even though it's scary because it's scary to share your full story.
 But I think that's how people grow empathy and people can grow as a person too.
 Like I read books all the time, and I don't, you know, like when I—even when I'm reading a memoir or reading, you know, something where a person's trying to share their journey to help you, it's not always that I feel the same journey as they've been through or I can relate exactly to what they said, but there's pieces that resonate.
 And I think that a really artful author will allow you to read into whatever they're saying and allow you to kind of put yourself in that position and say like, what can I learn from this person's story that I can apply to my own to help me be a better person?
 And I hope to be able to do some of that through my writing and also through like the conference speaking that I do through the sharing.
 Most of my work that I'm really passionate about now is how do we empower every student's voice?
 So how do we use this technology to help all different students feel comfortable participating, to help them grow confidence?
 I just think that there's just this world open to us with technology, and none of it has to be complex.
 It's so simple.
 You know, give students a platform to type out their thoughts and to raise their hand.
 Give some collaborative platforms so that students can brainstorm when they're sitting on their bed at home or when they're in the classroom.
 So like, you know, we all have different comfort spots and we all have different ways of when we feel comfortable, where we feel comfortable.
 We have introverts, we have extroverts, and we have everybody in between.
-And I really think that technology is a way for everybody to express themselves and also for us to just be more empathetic, compassionate human beings because we can understand what everybody's trying to say instead of like getting drowned out by hearing like the same person talk and the same ideas spoken.
+And I really think that technology is a way for everybody to express themselves and also for us to just be more empathetic, compassionate human beings because we can understand what everybody's trying to say instead of getting drowned out by hearing like the same person talk and the same ideas are spoken.
 And I don't know, I just really hope that we can have more of that in this world in general of like more voices shared, more people heard.

 Kazuki: Very impressive.
 And I edited up your book, Tech with Heart, and we will put the link in the description.
 And I think, yeah, so I think we asked, you know, many questions, and thank you for answering all the questions.
 And yeah, and also thank you for joining today.